 Little-known fact: Digital-to-analog converters are used in all digital devices that have the ability to send an audio signal or play music.
 These digital devices include (but are not limited to) CD players, laptops, computers, tablets, smartphones, and televisions.
 DACs are everywhere.
-Simply put, a DAC, as its name suggests, converts digital audio information (comprised of 1s and 0s) into an analog signal that can be sent to headphones, powered speakers, amplifiers, and/or receivers, to be heard and enjoyed by the listener.
+Simply put, a DAC, as its name suggests, converts digital audio information (comprising 1s and 0s) into an analog signal that can be sent to headphones, powered speakers, amplifiers, and/or receivers, to be heard and enjoyed by the listener.

 Anytime you’re listening to music, watching a movie, or even enjoying a YouTube video on a computer, the digital audio data is first sent through a DAC that converts the 1s and 0s to the analog waveforms that our headphones and home stereos deliver to our ears as music.

 The sound card that’s built into your computer and feeds its headphone jack is an example of a DAC.
 However, computers and most other digital devices are not optimized for sound.
 They have other priorities to meet and functions to fulfill—browsing the Internet, taking and sending photographs, sending and receiving emails and texts, and so much more.
 For most digital devices, delivering audio is just one of numerous functionalities, all of which are compromised to some extent.

 Far superior sound—and, thus, much more beautiful, engaging music—can be enjoyed when using an external, purpose-built DAC, such as DragonFly.

 All DragonFlys are designed to preserve the body, warmth, and natural beauty in music.
 We like to think of the progression like this: Black is beautiful, Red is more beautiful, and Cobalt is most beautiful.
 For a complete Model Comparison Chart, click here.